andrew/ultimate-awesome/README.md

 - [ru-awesome-devops](https://github.com/znhv/ru-awesome-devops) - Список с актуальной документацией для DevOps.
 - [awesome-database](https://github.com/0xMalaz/awesome-database) - A curated list of amazingly awesome database libraries and resources.
 - [awesome-chatgpt-prompts](https://github.com/abledock/awesome-chatgpt-prompts) - Collection of prompt examples to be used with the ChatGPT model.
-- [awesome-wake-tests](https://github.com/ackee-blockchain/awesome-wake-tests) - A collection of awesome Wake tests including links to guides and more.
 - [awesome-netbeans](https://github.com/agarcialeon/awesome-netbeans) - List of resources, plugins and other contents for the Netbeans IDE.
 - [awesome-sqlite](https://github.com/airsequel/awesome-sqlite) - A curated list of software, services, and resources for SQLite.
 - [awesome-uniswap-v4-resources](https://github.com/andreid/awesome-uniswap-v4-resources) - Awsome uniswap v4 resources.